AliBgisrs/DataValidationTool/README.md

 Predefined BP Schema – A template dataset (stored in a geodatabase) with the correct field names and data types.

-Master Dataset – The authoritative BP GIS database for version control.
+Master Dataset – The authoritative AB GIS database for version control.

 Step 3: Run the script